U.S., Coalition Continue Strikes to Defeat ISIS in Syria, Iraq

 Strikes in Syria

--- Near Dayr Az Zawr, three strikes destroyed three ISIS supply routes.
+-- Near Dayr Az Zawr, a strike engaged an ISIS tactical unit and destroyed a vehicle.

--- Near Raqqa, 22 strikes engaged 15 ISIS tactical units and destroyed 20 fighting positions, an improvised explosive device, ISIS engineering equipment, a logistics node and a command-and-control node.
+-- Near Raqqa, 33 strikes engaged 14 ISIS tactical units and destroyed 21 fighting positions, four command-and-control nodes, three ISIS communication nodes, two improvised bombs, a logistics node and an ISIS communication facility.

 Strikes in Iraq

-In Iraq, coalition military forces conducted six strikes consisting of nine engagements against ISIS targets:
+In Iraq, coalition military forces conducted four strikes consisting of eight engagements against ISIS targets:

--- Near Huwayjah, a strike engaged an ISIS tactical unit and destroyed three vehicle-borne-IED facilities.

--- Near Kisik, two strikes engaged an ISIS tactical unit and destroyed two command-and control-nodes and an IED factory.
+-- Near Tal Afar, three strikes engaged two ISIS tactical units and destroyed three ISIS warehouses, two ISIS-held buildings, two tunnel entrances and a command-and-control node.

-Officials also reported results today from nine other recent strikes consisting of 17 engagements for which details were unavailable at the time of yesterday's report:

--- Near Raqqa, an Aug.
-6 strike destroyed 10 ISIS fighting positions and two mortar systems.
+Additionally, 18 strikes consisting of 21 engagements were conducted in Syria and Iraq on Aug.
+9 that closed within the last 24 hours:

--- Near Raqqa, six Aug.
-7 strikes engaged three ISIS tactical units and destroyed three fighting positions, an ISIS communications tower and a mortar system.
+-- Near Raqqa, Syria, 16 strikes engaged six ISIS tactical units; destroyed 13 fighting positions, three command-and-control nodes, a mortar system, an improvised bomb and a heavy machine gun; and damaged two fighting positions.

--- Near Tal Afar, two Aug.
-7 strikes destroyed two IED facilities and a vehicle-borne-IED factory and suppressed five ISIS mortar teams.

 Part of Operation Inherent Resolve